dedis/d-voting/docs/frontend_doc.md

 After that the files have been created/modified or after that the `sudo systemctl enable ...` command is ran, it would be good to be sure that the changes are taken in account to run `sudo systemctl daemon-reload`.

 ## Crond
-To restart often the 2 processes it is recommended to restart often the processes.
+It is recommended to restart periodically the two processes.
 This can be done with crond.
 Once installed here are the following things to enable it :

-- Type the commande `crontab -e`, this will open a text editor.
+- Type the command `crontab -e`, this will open a text editor.
 - Add this line at the end of the file : `0 2 * * * sudo systemctl restart <dvoting-express.service>`
 - Add this line at the end of the file : `0 2 * * * sudo systemctl restart <dvoting-reeact.service>`
 - Save the file and exit